w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 - Ethereum is a general-purpose blockchain that hosts the Ethereum Virtual Machine, an environment for executing smart contracts.
-- Polkadot is a sharded, multi-chain protocol that hosts multiple chains and provides a way for them to partake in a shared security model.
+- Polkadot is a heterogeneous sharded, multi-chain protocol that hosts multiple chains and provides a way for them to partake in a shared security model.
 Polkadot acts as a **meta-protocol** that allows for multiple protocols to coexist and work together.